thriveweb/sailinginparadise/content/boatTours/2022-01-20-gold-coast-valentines-day.md

       dropdownContent: >-
         If you would like a unique customised experience perhaps consider our hourly charter option.
 Our vessels are available to use as you wish.
-You may wish a short 2 hour charter or a full day 6 hour sail.
-You may wish to bring along your own food and drinks to enjoy or select from the range of options we have available for you.
-You are invited to make this time your own and it can be as unique as your relationship.
+You may prefer a short 2 hour charter or a full day 6 hour sail.
+You may wish to bring along your own food and drinks or select from the range of options we have available for you.
+You are invited to make this time your own, and it can be as unique as your relationship.

         Upon boarding the boat you will be greeted by our friendly crew who will adapt to your preference of their involvement on board.
 We invite you to take a walk around the boat and find a place to chill out with a drink and enjoy the beautiful views and the sounds of the water.